-Utrecht is becoming more popular, but the city is still underrated a tourist destination in Holland.
+Utrecht is becoming more popular, but the city is still underrated as a tourist destination in Holland.
 And that might be a good thing.
 Because while Amsterdam is dealing with over-tourism, Utrecht is still very authentic.

-It’s a city of hidden restaurants on the canals, unique small stores in picturesque little streets, and of course, the famous eye-catching Dom tower.
+It’s a city of hidden restaurants on the canals, unique small stores in picturesque little streets, and the famous eye-catching Dom tower.

-Wine bars, unique lunch cafes on every street corner, music venues, hip stores, and beautiful parks all make this city such a treat to visit.
+Wine bars, unique lunch cafes on every street corner, music venues, hip stores, and beautiful parks make this city a treat.
 And did you know Utrecht has the most festivals in the country?